PritRaj1/symbolic-kan/README.md

 ## TODO

-1. Symbolic regression
+1. CUDA?
-2. CUDA
-3. Optim for L-BFGS
+2. Optim for L-BFGS - not working

 ## Message from author: